k61n/openhkl/doc/sphinx/workflow.rst

 For the purposes of refinement, it is extremely important to assign a shape model to the predicted peak collection.
-Each peak can be considered to be an ellipsoid in real space, and the detector spots are ellipses where the ellipsoid intersects the detector image.
+Each peak can be considered to be an ellipsoid in real space (see :ref:`sec_peakshape`), and the detector spots are ellipses where the ellipsoid intersects the detector image.
 In general , the principle axes of ellipsoid will not coincide with the plane of the detector image, and as a result the ellipse for a single peak will generally have differenct centre coordiinates on each frame on which it appears (this results in the "precession" of the spot across the detector if one scrolls through the images).
 If we do not have a good initial guess for the shape of the ellipsoid before refinement, then it will be impossible for the refiner to improve the positions of the detector spots across all frames.
 This can be seen by comparing the integration regions of a predicted peak before and after the shape model is assigned.

 .. _preshapemodel:
 .. figure:: images/workflow/pre-shape-model.png